markwkidd/cushaw-handbook/recipes/roasted-cushaw-and-puree.md

 nav_order: 10
 ---

-# Roasted Cushaw Puree
+# Roasted Cushaw Squash and Puree

-Cushaw puree can be prepared using several methods.
-Oven-roasting the squash may be the simplest.
+Oven-roasting is a foundation for many winter squash recipes.
+The roasting process is the same for winter squash cushaws as other species of squash.
+Squash can be frozen either as clean raw fruit or as roasted puree.

+## Freezing
+Raw squash pieces and puree can both be frozen.
 For a large winter squash fruit, a cook might store the fruit for a few months whole at room temperature.
 Then when the squash is first needed, the cook might prepare half of it, and freeze the other half either raw or as puree.

-{: .note }
-Squash can be frozen either as clean raw fruit or as cooked puree.

 {% include embed_image.html
     url="assets/images/recipes/roasted-cushaw-puree/finished-cushaw-puree-thumbnail.jpg"